asherAgs/amzSear/README.md

 >>> (products,url) = api.getSearchPage('Harry Potter Books',page_num=1)
 ```

 The products returned from `getSearchPage` and `getItem` have unrefined data which, whilst usable, usually requires some cleansing.
-Consequently, the methods  `getCleanPrices` and `getRatingValue` can be used to recieve numeric information from the data collected.
+Consequently, the methods  `getCleanPrices` and `getRatingValue` can be used to receive numeric information from the data collected.

 ### About
 This library was designed to facilitate the use of amazon search on the command line whilst also providing a utility to easily scrape basic product information from Amazon (for those without access to Amazon's Product API).
-The developer does, however, append an Amazon Affiliate Tag in order to track usage of this software and to monetise this and other publicly accessible projects.
+The developer does, however, append an Amazon Affiliate Tag in order to track usage of this software and to monetize this and other publicly accessible projects.